The Alexander Technique And Ergonomics

 However, there is at least one element missing; You.
 And one more element: The Alexander Technique.

 The most ergonomically sound, most expensive chair (or couch) in the world will not prevent you from slumping.
-Perhaps it will prevent you misusing yourself for a little while, but once you get used to it you will probably go back into your habitual way of sitting.
+Perhaps it will prevent you misusing yourself for a little while, but once you get used to it you will go back into your habitual way of sitting.

 The Alexander Technique deals with these issues from the other side, the human side.